• Skip to main content

 The feeling that travel home is now a reality has brought many emotions to our offshore community and we are starting to see an increase in people looking to explore offshore opportunities and Kea community members reaching out with requests to navigate restrictions and protocols in the market.
 Working from home is still commonplace in London but in person events are back on the calendar, although these require some more planning with lateral flow tests, numbers and air flow.

-Further afield, we are seeing a real focus on sustainability coming from Germany.
+Continuing with the theme of climate change, we are seeing a real focus on sustainability coming from Germany.
 The country has a new centre-left three party coalition with an ambitious agenda.
 Led by the Social Democrats and joined by the Greens and liberal FDP, their Coalition Agreement sets out their agenda for the next four years and has signalled continuing support for free trade agreements, provided they include strong sustainable provisions.
 This is likely to affect our agricultural and tourism exports.

 The German Government wants to promote more sustainable farming practises and animal welfare and has signalled it intends to introduce mandatory animal welfare labelling and comprehensive country-of-origin labelling, beyond what EU law currently requires.
 The scope of this is unclear at this stage but it’s good for Kiwi exporters to keep an eye on the changes.